nicklockwood/StackView/README.md

 	@property (nonatomic, assign) CGFloat contentSpacing;

 This is the spacing (in points) to apply between views in the StackView.
+You can set this either with code or by using the User Defined Runtime Attributes in Interface Builder.

     @property (nonatomic, assign) CGFloat maxHeight;